do-community/demo-app/README.md

 ...
 ```

-This indicates that your spaces access key ID was entered incorrectly.

-The following would indicate that your spaces access key secret was entered incorrectly:
+The following would indicate that your secret key was entered incorrectly:

 ```
 ...